MannLabs/alphakraken/README.md

 ### Cluster load management
 For each acquired file, a processing job on the SLURM cluster will be scheduled.
-If, for any reason, the number of concurrently running (and pending) jobs should be limited, set the size of the `cluster_slots_pool` (in the Airflow UI under "Admin" -> "Pools") accordingly.
-Note that this setting does not affect currently running (pr pending) jobs.
+If, for any reason, the number of concurrently submitted jobs should be limited, set the size of the `cluster_slots_pool` (in the Airflow UI under "Admin" -> "Pools") accordingly.
+Note that this setting does not affect jobs that have already been submitted and thus may take a while to take effect.

 ## Airflow Variables
 These variables are set in the Airflow UI under "Admin" -> "Variables".
 They steer the behavior of the whole system,